aspirecsl-labs/bash-utils/README.md

 A collection of BASH scripts that provide some of the most commonly used functionalities.

 # monitor:
-  - scripts that are used to monitor the state of a server
+  - scripts that are used to monitor the state of a Linux server